Promoting Household Recycling To Reduce Waste

 • Decrease contamination in household recycling.

-• Increase sign up to the Mailing Preference Service.
+• Promote sign ups to the Mailing Preference Service

 Approach

 The three full-time Waste and Recycling Advisors provide face-to-face engagement, each with a specific remit to cover three of Devon’s nine districts.
 Advisors spend between seven and 19 weeks per year in each area – determined by the size of population within that district.
-Close liaison with each local authority partner means that the work is tailored to their particular needs during the allocated time frame, for example supporting a new service roll-out or a food waste recycling campaign.
+Close liaison with each local authority partner means that the work is tailored to their particular needs during the allocated time frame.

-The main thrust of the work for the Advisors is visiting households and speaking to residents about their local services and providing them with containers to enable increased use of the services.
-In addition, where appropriate, residents are engaged with waste reduction messages and in some areas, Advisors set up small events or stands in libraries.
+The main thrust of the work for the Advisors is visiting households: speaking to residents about their local services and providing them with additional containers to enable increased use of the services.
+In addition, and where appropriate, residents are engaged with waste reduction messages.

-Where an authority specifically requires work in flats and multi-occupancy buildings, Advisors speak with residents and, if required, will assess the infrastructure needs of blocks in order to facilitate more recycling.
+Where an authority specifically requires work in flats and multi-occupancy buildings, Advisors speak with residents and, if required, will assist in assessing the communal recycling facilities/infrastructure at each location, in order to facilitate improved recycling.

 Outcomes

-This ongoing project has already seen many positive outcomes.
-At the end of year five of this project (2021-2022) these included:
+This ongoing project has seen many positive outcomes over the last seven years.
+At the end of the most recent year (2023-2024) these included:

 Project Information